-tl;dr Matthew Manos is an award-winning design strategist, social entrepreneur, and educator living in Los Angeles.
+tl;dr Matthew Manos is an award-winning design strategist, professor, social entrepreneur, and writer living in Los Angeles.

 Called “crazy or genius” by Forbes, and recognized as one of the 100 most influential creatives working today by HOW Magazine, Matthew Manos is the Founder and Managing Director of verynice, a design strategy consultancy that specializes in brand experience and creative facilitation.
 With a portfolio of work that has reached over 500 million people across the globe, verynice’s client experience spans 700+ brands including the American Heart Association, the City of Los Angeles, Disney Imagineering, Google, and UNICEF.
 Driven by a mission to alleviate expenses for non-profit organizations while increasing access to design strategy for all, verynice launched in 2008 as one of the first examples of social enterprise in the design industry.
 Over the course of the company’s history, through a range of impact models and initiatives, verynice and its network of 700+ volunteers have been able to provide thousands of organizations, practitioners, and students with access to over $15,000,000.00 USD in discounted or pro-bono services and educational resources.